San Diego Modification Attorneys

 Modifying a Prenuptial or Postnuptial Agreement After a Divorce

 Even after a dissolution of marriage becomes final, circumstances may change and both parties may want to modify or set aside a court order.
 If this is the case, you likely need to draft a post-divorce agreement.
-If you or your ex-spouse's circumstances have changed in some way, we can advocate for your best interests in the court's modification of support and custody orders or help you come to a settlement with your ex-spouse that is in your best interest.
+If you or your ex-spouse's circumstances have changed in some way, we can advocate for your best interests in the court's modification of orders or help you come to a settlement with your ex-spouse that is in your best interest.

 Just like prenuptial agreements, post-divorce and postnuptial agreements must be negotiated and drafted with the guidance and care of an experienced lawyer.
 If you need a quality attorney to draft a postnuptial agreement of any type, we are ready and willing to help.